 Wildlife Viewing Safety

 Wildlife Viewing

 Viewing wildlife is an amazing opportunity that comes with responsibility.
 Give animals room to move.
-Stay a minimum distance of 25 yards (23 m) from most wildlife and 100 yards (91 m) from predators like bears and mountain lions.
+Stay a minimum distance of 25 yards (23 m) from most wildlife and 50 yards (46 m) from predators like bears and mountain lions.
 In general, if a wild animal reacts to your presence, you are too close.
 Remember that wildlife are wild and can be unpredictable when they are disturbed or surprised.
 Use binoculars or a zoom lens from a safe distance and move back if an animal approaches you.
 Keep Wildlife Wild and observe from a safe distance.

-NPS / ALISON TAGGART-BARONI

 Black Bears

-If you see a black bear, don't let it approach you, your food, picnic area, or campsite.
-Wave your arms, make loud noises, and throw small rocks towards it.
+Don't let a black bear approach you, your food, picnic area, or campsite.
+Make yourself appear large: wave your arms, clap your hands, and yell at the bear.
 Keep a safe distance but be persistent.
+Report to the nearest ranger.

 Mountain Lions and Bobcats

 These animals normally run away when seen.
 However, if you see one and it does not run away, follow these tips for a safe encounter:

 - Do not run; running may trigger a pursuit.

 - Pick up children.

 - Try to appear as large as possible, do not crouch down.

 - Hold your ground, or back away slowly, while facing the animal.

 - If it acts aggressively, wave your hands, shout, and throw stones and sticks at it.

 - If attacked, fight back!

 - Report all sightings.